 The 5G specification calls for theoretical uplink speeds of at least 10 Gbps and download speeds of at least 20 Gbps.
 The 5G specification also sets a maximum latency of 4 milliseconds and a latency of 1 millisecond for ultra-reliable low latency communications.
 That compares with 20 milliseconds latency with LTE today.

 5G will provide the infrastructure necessary to handle the real-time video and artificial intelligence algorithms necessary to support autonomous vehicles and applications that require fast network performance, such as remote surgery in healthcare and remote management of hazardous machinery.

-While carriers are racing to build 5G systems, it’s still very early days.
-5G is extremely short range technology.
+While carriers are racing to build 5G systems, it’s still in its early days.
+5G is extremely short-range technology.
 To achieve the high bandwidth and capacity necessary to handle a large number of users, carriers will have to install 5G base stations on every block or every few blocks.
 In contrast, 4G LTE requires cell towers every mile or every few miles.